 Fall is my favorite season, mostly because of my love affair with autumn flavors.
 Once September rolls around, I fully embrace anything and everything pumpkin.
 To me, truffles are the perfect bite-sized dessert.
 They are small enough to avoid consumption guilt, yet just the right size to satisfy a sweet tooth.
-Combining two favorites, pumpkin pie and truffles make this recipe ideal for fall entertaining.
+Combining two favorites, pumpkin pie and truffles, makes this aptly named pumpkin pie truffle recipe ideal for fall entertaining.

 Pumpkin pie is a classic fall dessert, one I make every year.
 Yet, for some crazy reason, we always end up with leftovers.
 These truffles come to the rescue.
 They use up leftover slices of pumpkin pie and require very little prep time.
 Packed with seasonal pumpkin spice flavor and rolled in two different kinds of chocolate, these pumpkin pie truffles are a phenomenal autumn treat.